 - Orders for sale

-Clare has represented clients in claims for judicial review including interim relief in cases concerning homelessness, allocations, human rights and equality issues.
+- claims for judicial review in cases concerning homelessness, housing allocations, Care Act 2014 assessments, human rights and equalities issues.

-Clare has experience of welfare benefit challenges having acted as junior counsel for an interested party in the benefit cap challenge R (on the application of JS and Others) v The Secretary of State for Work and Pensions & Ors, Shelter and CPAG intervening UKSC 16.
+Clare acted as junior counsel for an interested party in the benefit cap challenge R (on the application of JS and Others) v The Secretary of State for Work and Pensions & Ors, Shelter and CPAG intervening UKSC 16.